 We want to serve homeschooling families with our teaching tips, free downloads and products for sale.

 We are a Christian family and our products support a Christian homeschooling education, but our resources are basically secular in nature.
-You will find reference to God in our literature in context with our Christian heritage as a nation and you will also find some references to the theory of evolution in The Wonderland of Nature and Nature Talks to New Zealanders.
+You will find reference to God in our literature in context with our Christian heritage as a nation and you will also find some references to the theory of evolution in The Wonderland of Nature.
 You as the teacher can choose how these ideas are presented to your student.

 To find out more about our homeschooling journey visit my blog.